fullaf/fGrid/README.md

 ## Default Behaviour

 The left and right padding of an fGrid page and the grid gutter sizes is specified as a setting for each breakpoint.
-See (_settings.sass)[_settings.sass].
+See `_settings.sass`.

 ### Border-Box